Cysticercus: Structure

 A cysticercus is a bladder-like transparent vesicle.
 It is composed of two main parts: the vesicular wall and a scolex.
 The vesicular wall is a complex structure made up of three distinct layers.
 The outermost is a smooth and undifferentiated layer called cuticular mantle.
 The middle is composed of cells that resemble epithelial cells.
 The innermost is made up of muscle and other fibres.
 Inside the vesicular wall is an invaginated (facing inward) scolex.
 The scolex contains suckers and hooks, and a neck attached to a rudimentary body segment.

 Pathogenicity

-In the normal lifecycle of Taenia, cysticerci develop in the muscles of the intermediate hosts such as pigs, cattle, and sheep.
+In the normal life cycle of Taenia, cysticerci develop in the muscles of the intermediate hosts such as pigs, cattle, and sheep.
 In these animals, they do not cause severe symptoms.
 They are transmitted to humans when their infected meats are eaten.
 However, T. solium is unusual because its cysticerci can develop in humans.
-Due to accidental consumption of the eggs from contaminated foodstuffs, cycticerci in humans produce clinical symptoms, cysticercosis.
+Due to accidental consumption of the eggs from contaminated foodstuffs, cysticerci in humans produce clinical symptoms, cysticercosis.
 Thus, humans are accidental intermediate hosts.